YetAnother-WhosAtMyFeeder Svelte Themes

 Configuration

-Most settings can be changed through the web UI under Settings.
-They get saved to config/config.json.
+All settings are managed through the web UI under Settings.
+Configuration is persisted to config/config.json.

-Min Confidence Floor Discard detections below this score (unless Frigate verified) 0.4
+Min Confidence Floor Reject detections below this score 0.4

-Trust Frigate Sublabels Skip local AI if Frigate has an identification Enabled
+Trust Frigate Sublabels Use Frigate's labels instead of local AI Enabled

-Auto Video Analysis Automatically classify clips for higher accuracy Disabled
+Auto Video Analysis Analyze full video clips for accuracy Disabled

 BirdNET-Go Topic MQTT topic for audio detections birdnet/text